Building an Open AIBOM Standard in the Wild: Lessons Learned and the Road Ahead

-We therefore optimized our \AIBOM{} specification for adoption by defining a small set of readily recordable \emph{required fields} and enforcing strict entry criteria.
+We therefore optimised our \AIBOM{} specification for adoption by defining a small set of readily recordable \emph{required fields} and enforcing strict entry criteria.
 In some cases, we intentionally excluded ambitious goals to improve practicality.
 For example, rather than attempting to enumerate every potential form of bias, we introduced a single \texttt{knownBias} field to capture only documented biases.
 Additional fields were deferred to future releases, enabling incremental evolution as practices mature.

 We also found that two factors: metadata scale and availability, strongly influence adoption.
 For instance, a comprehensive \AIBOM{} for a self-driving car could span several gigabytes, making generation, storage, and maintenance impractical.
 At the same time, much of the desired metadata simply does not exist in accessible form.
 Even foundational datasets such as ImageNet and CIFAR-10 do not fully disclose their data sources~\cite{rajbahadur2021can}.
 Supporting fields that can be automatically collected or derived are therefore essential.
-Recognizing this, we are now collaborating with the SPDX Implementers WG~\cite{SPDX_Implementers_List} and CISA SBOM-o-RAMA~\cite{CISA_SBOMaRama} to improve automation support in future iterations.
+Recognising this, we are now collaborating with the SPDX Implementers WG~\cite{SPDX_Implementers_List} and CISA SBOM-o-RAMA~\cite{CISA_SBOMaRama} to improve automation support in future iterations.
 These experiences highlight a broader reality: premature attempts at exhaustive coverage can undermine adoption.
-While similar lessons have been echoed several decades ago during POSIX standardization~\cite{jespersen1995posix,isaak2005posix}, they ring true even today.
-Prioritizing a minimal, usable core builds early momentum and a foundation for richer requirements as the ecosystem matures.
+While similar lessons have been echoed several decades ago during POSIX standardisation~\cite{jespersen1995posix,isaak2005posix}, they ring true even today.
+Prioritising a minimal, usable core builds early momentum and a foundation for richer requirements as the ecosystem matures.

-\textbf{Plan for Churn and Conflict from Day One.} In long-running, community-driven standardization efforts, both contributor turnover and conflicting priorities are inevitable, and planning for them early is essential.
-Several participants deeply involved in shaping the initial drafts disengaged as their organizational priorities shifted, while others joined later and made key contributions during specific phases.
-This irregular participation often left critical work unfinished, slowing progress.
-In response, we established a rotating \emph{core group} with decision-making authority to ensure continuity while still enabling broader community contributions.
+\textbf{Plan for churn and conflict from day one.} In long-running, community-driven standardisation, contributor turnover and conflicting priorities are inevitable; planning for them early is essential.
+Several participants disengaged as organisational priorities shifted, while others joined late to contribute to specific phases.
+This irregular participation often left critical tasks unfinished, hindering progress.
+Consequently, we established a rotating \emph{core group} with decision-making authority to ensure continuity alongside broader community input.